Rohingya repatriation looking like pipe dream

 Meanwhile, after the military coup in 2021, the Peoples Defence Force, the armed wing of the National Unity Government (NUG) and other ethnic rebel groups across Myanmar, have taken control of the majority of the country.

-Since November last year, the AA captured ten key towns -- nine in Rakhine State and one in adjacent Chin State -- according to a report of the International Crisis Group.
+Since November last year, the AA captured 10 key towns -- nine in Rakhine and one in adjacent Chin state -- according to a report of the International Crisis Group.

 On May 18, AA captured Buthidaung town and seized much of Maungdaw in the Rohingya-majority region.
 In so doing, the AA now has control over most of the Myanmar-Bangladesh border.